Dyscalculia in adults

 Because math is involved in various areas of the school curriculum, from chemistry to physics, as children these individuals may have felt they were less capable of achieving success in the classroom.
 Over time these feelings can develop into low self-confidence and low self-esteem.

 Adults with poor math skills are more likely to suffer in terms of career opportunities and management of personal finances.
-There’s additionally a greater chance they are struggling with more than one learning difficulty, such as dyslexia or ADHD.
+There’s additionally a greater chance they are struggling with more than one learning difficulty, such as dyslexia, or an attention disorder like ADHD.

 For some adults, just acknowledging the presence of a learning difficulty can make a big difference in boosting self-esteem.
 That’s because it takes away some of the shame associated with poor performance.